 Supporting Documents Appeal Against an In-Country Decision

-The appellant is not required to provide original documents such as Passports, Birth Certificate, Marriage Certificates, Identification cards as the handling of original documents results in delays, therefore, it recommended to furnish photocopies of the supporting documents.
+There is no need to provide original documents.
+Such as Passports, Birth Certificate, Marriage Certificates, Identification cards.
+Perhaps, the handling of original documents results in delays.
+Therefore, it is sufficient to furnish photocopies of the supporting documents.

 An appellant can send completed appeal form, along with a copy of the Refusal Letter, Reasons for Refusal and photocopies of any other related documents to the First-tier Tribunal either by post or facsimile but do not do both, as this could not only cause delays to appeal but also result in payment being taken more than once.